smithhelen/OutOfTheBag/README.md

 ### Overview

 This repository is to accompany the manuscript **“Out of (the) Bag - encoding categorical predictors impacts out-of-bag samples”** by *H.L.
 Smith, P.J.
 Biggs, N.P.
 French, A.N.H.
 Smith,* and *J.C.
-Marshall* (2024).
+Marshall*, in PeerJ Computer Science (2024).

 **Out Of (the) Bag** details issues with using out-of-bag observations to calculate error rates and measures of variable importance when categorical variables are ordinal encoded.